Duke of Holstein-Gottorp: Gottorp question

 Peter III's son, Paul, the new Duke of Holstein-Gottorp, was a minor under the regency of his mother, the empress.
 With the 1773 Treaty of Tsarskoye Selo, she agreed to cede the territorial claims of her son to the Holstein-Gottorp lands still held by Denmark and to cede the part of Duchy, held by her husband, obtaining in exchange the German countships of Oldenburg and Delmenhorst, elevated in 1776 into the duchy of Oldenburg within the Holy Roman Empire.
-The duchy was given to the cousin of Paul's grandfather—the aged Prince-Bishop of Lübeck, head of a younger branch of the Holstein-Gottorp family.
+The duchy was given to the cousin of Paul's grandfather—the aged Prince-Bishop of Lübeck, Frederick August, head of a younger branch of the Holstein-Gottorp family.
 This put an end to the Gottorp question, which had generated so many conflicts between the Nordic powers.

 The House of Holstein-Gottorp acceded to several European thrones.
 The dynastic policy of the dukes of Holstein-Gottorp resulted in its cadet branch, the Swedish line, ruling Sweden from 1751 until 1818 and Norway from 1814 to 1818.
 In 1863, the related House of Schleswig-Holstein-Sonderburg-Glücksburg — descended from King Christian III of Denmark — became Kings of Denmark and Greece and, in 1905, of Norway.

 The Lübeck branch became first dukes and later grand dukes of Oldenburg from (1773 until 1918), while the senior branch ruled Russia briefly in 1762 and then again from 1796 until 1917 (while in 1762–1796 it was ruled by their widow, second cousin and mother).
 However although agnatic members of this house reigned in Russia, they were commonly called Romanov, or more rarely, Holstein-Gottorp-Romanov.